“And the nations will know that I am the Lord who sanctifies Israel, when My sanctuary is in their midst forever.” (Ez 37:28)

 “This is My covenant with them, When I take away their sins.

 This passage does seem to indicate that God still makes a distinction between Jew and Gentile with respect to His covenants.
 He has set Israel aside for a time in order to save Gentiles.
 But this is a temporary situation lasting only until He has gathered the full number of Gentiles into His kingdom.
 Then He will return to the Jews, saving the entire nation.
-According to the premillennial view, this will happen during the millennium.
+According to the premillennial view, this will happen when he comes again.

 There are numerous passages throughout scripture that point to a re-gathering of the Jews so that God can begin His dealings with them as one nation again: